rangle/angular-training-slides/slides/src/content/routing.md

 localhost:3000/product-details/3/specs
 ```

 `overview` and `specs` are child routes of product-details/:id.

+---

+## Child Routes (2/4)

-They are only reachable within product details.
+The child routes are only reachable from within product details.
 Our Routes with children would look like:

 ```javascript
 export const routes: Routes = [